Temporal Action Selection for Action Chunking: Introduction

+\IEEEPARstart{L}{earning} from Demonstration (LfD) has emerged as a prominent paradigm for extending robotic manipulation capabilities\cite{10783000},\cite{LIU2025114613},\cite{lin2025learning},\cite{sun2022motion}.
+By learning human expert policies from limited demonstrations\cite{zhao2023learning},\cite{sim2025learning},\cite{george2023one}, LfD enables robots to autonomously execute complex long-horizon tasks without explicit environment modeling\cite{pmlr-v164-jang22a}.
+An effective approach within this paradigm is action chunking, where policies predict contiguous multi-step action chunks rather than single-step actions\cite{zhao2023learning},\cite{chi2023diffusionpolicy},\cite{lee2024behavior},\cite{fu2024mobile}.
+This approach significantly improves long-term decision consistency by extending the planning horizon of each prediction.
+At the same time, the reduced prediction frequency helps mitigate the compounding errors in imitation learning.
+Consequently, the adoption of action chunking substantially enhances the modeling capacity for human expert policies.

+However, because action chunking makes a single decision only after a complete action block has been executed, the resulting reduction in decision frequency restricts the utilization of real-time observations\cite{black2025real}.
+In dynamic environments, during precise manipulation, or under sensor noise, the lack of timely correction based on live feedback can lead to performance degradation or even task failure\cite{liu2025bidirectional}.

+Existing attempts to address this limitation exhibit notable shortcomings.
+A typical parameter adjustment is to maintain the prediction horizon while shortening the executed action horizon\cite{chi2023diffusionpolicy}.
+However, this manual tuning merely negotiates trade-offs between reactivity and decision consistency without resolving it.
+Temporal Ensemble\cite{zhao2023learning} applies an exponential moving average (EMA) to the actions at each timestep, which can improve motion smoothness.
+However, it disrupts the multimodal action distributions essential for representing diverse human strategies and provides limited improvements in reactivity.
+Bidirectional Decoding (BID)\cite{liu2025bidirectional} improves reactivity by scoring multiple candidates sampled at the current timestep.
+Nevertheless, it incurs substantial computational overhead due to repeated sampling and scoring.
+More fundamentally, BID does not fully leverage predictions from past observations, which limits its capacity to enhance decision consistency.

-To address the trade-off between reactivity and decision consistency, we propose a Temporal Action Selection (TAS) algorithm that dynamically selects optimal actions from candidates with complementary advantages.
+To overcome these limitations, we propose a Temporal Action Selection (TAS) algorithm that dynamically selects optimal actions from candidates with complementary advantages.
 By caching predicted action chunks temporally at each timestep, we construct candidate action sets.
 A lightweight trainable selector network, trained via reinforcement learning (RL), then dynamically selects optimal actions from these candidates.
-The TAS framework maintains compatibility with all action chunking policy architectures while autonomously balancing reactivity, decision consistency, and motion coherence across diverse tasks and distinct task phases, consequently elevating overall performance.
+The TAS framework maintains compatibility with all action chunking policy architectures and autonomously balances reactivity and decision consistency across diverse tasks and execution phases.
+Furthermore, an optional coherence penalty can be integrated during training to explicitly enhance motion smoothness.
+Together, these mechanisms collectively elevate overall policy performance.